 Duration: Can be done as a half or full-day trip

-My Son Sanctuary is a UNESCO World Heritage site and a great example of the ancient Cham Empire civilization.
-Often referred to as a “mini Angkor Wat,” My Son is a Hindu temple dedicated to the deity Shiva, and is believed to be the longest inhabited archaeological site in Indochina.
-The Champa dynasty ruled central Vietnam for 900 years and built at least 70 structures in the area between the 4th and 14th century.
-Unfortunately, only 18 survived the American bombings during the war in 1969.
+My Son Sanctuary is a UNESCO World Heritage site and also a great example of the ancient Cham Empire civilization.
+Often referred to as a “mini Angkor Wat,” My Son is a Hindu temple dedicated to the deity Shiva.
+Believed to be the longest inhabited archaeological site in Indochina.
+The Champa dynasty ruled central Vietnam for 900 years.
+They also built at least 70 structures in the area between the 4th and 14th century.
+But unfortunately, only 18 survived the American bombings during the war in 1969.

 Hidden Hint: Visit after 2 pm to avoid tour groups, the midday sun, and enjoy the temples in peace.

-Today, what is left is an atmospheric complex of brick ruins, including temples, towers, and altars, partially reclaimed by nature.
-It’s considered one of the most important heritage sites in Southeast Asia and one of the few of this nature in Vietnam.
-Located just 40 kilometres southwest of Hoi An, it’s the perfect day trip for those who are interested in architecture, history, and ancient civilizations.
+Today, it is an atmospheric complex of brick ruins, including temples, towers, and altars, partially reclaimed by nature.
+It’s considered one of the most important heritage sites in Southeast Asia.
+One of the few of this nature like it in Vietnam.
+Located just 40 kilometres southwest of Hoi An, it’s the perfect day trip for those who are interested in architecture, history, and also ancient civilizations.

 Entrance Ticket: 40,000 VND (2 USD)